ntheile/SpaStack.NET/readme.md

 > SpaStack.NET is a Single Page Application (SPA) web boilerplate framework built from `Durandal.js` `JayData.js` `ASP.NET Web API 2 oData` .
 It allows you to maintain one slim
 > codebase .
 It be package with PhoneGap for native deployments to Android / iPhone / Blackberry / Windows Phone / Browsers / Windows 8 / etc...
-It follows MVC patterns on the server side
+It follows `RESTful OData MVC` patterns on the server side
-> and MVVM patterns in the client side.
+> and `MVVM` patterns in the client side.

+> **Examples of desireable things SpaStack can do:**
+> * Paging
+> * Validation
+> * Aync Promises
+> * Offline - IndexedDB, WebSql, LocalStorage providers
+> * $expand OData REST entities
+> * MVVM data-bind to observables in your view

 ![Screenshot](/SpaStack.NET/Content/images/SPAStack.PNG)